-Under the hood we convert all count(distinct) expressions in the query to count_approx if end-user selects the “Approximate Results” checkbox on the QPAL query authoring wizard. count_approx implements the adaptive counting algorithm and is faster because it aggregates all the distinct values for a group by on map side in a data-structure that can be merged efficiently with the output of other mappers during the reduce phase.
+Under the hood, we convert all count(distinct) expressions in the query to count_approx if the end-user selects the “Approximate Results” checkbox on the QPAL query authoring wizard. count_approx implements the adaptive counting algorithm and is faster because it aggregates all the distinct values for a group on the map side in a data structure that can be merged efficiently with the output of other mappers during the reduce phase.

-To prove our assertions we created datasets with all distinct integer values and ran a “select count(distinct)” and “select count_approx” queries on these datasets.
-Following figures shows the difference in run times of count approx and count distinct and the % error introduced by using count approx.
+To prove our assertions we created datasets with all distinct integer values and ran “select count(distinct)” and “select count_approx” queries on these datasets.
+The following figures show the difference in run times of count approx and count distinct and the % error introduced by using count approx.

 Fast and Accurate Traffic Matrix Measurement Using Adaptive Cardinality Counting Min Cai, Jianping Pan, YuKwong Kwok, Kai Hwang, SIGCOMM ’05 Streamlib